Anti-communist mass killings: Estonia

-At least 22,000 Communist Party of Estonia members, alleged communists, Soviet prisoners-of-war and Estonian Jews were massacred as part of The Holocaust in Estonia.
+At least 22,000 Communist Party of Estonia members, alleged communists, Soviet prisoners-of-war and Estonian Jews were massacred as part of The Holocaust in Estonia (1941–1944).
 As well as Jews, these killings were targeted at communists by the Nazis and their Estonian collaborators, justified by the Nazi conspiracy theory of "Judeo-Bolshevism" and the anti-Soviet sentiments of Estonian nationalists.
 Modern Estonia has been accused of glorifying these crimes by centre-left European politicians in recent years.

+Finland

+10,000 leftists were executed by the victorious White Guard forces during the White Terror of the Finnish Civil War in 1918.

 Germany

 German communists, socialists and trade unionists were among the earliest domestic opponents of Nazism and they were also among the first to be sent to concentration camps.
 Adolf Hitler claimed that communism was a Jewish ideology which the Nazi Party called "Judeo-Bolshevism".
+During World War II, the myth of "Judeo-Bolshevism" would become one of the ideological foundations of the Holocaust supported both by the Nazi Party and the Wehrmacht.

 Fear of communist agitation was used to justify the Enabling Act of 1933, the law which gave Hitler plenary powers.
 Hermann Göring later testified at the Nuremberg Trials that the Nazis' willingness to repress German communists prompted President Paul von Hindenburg and the German elite to cooperate with the Nazis.
 The first concentration camp was built at Dachau in March 1933 and its original purpose was to imprison German communists, socialists, trade unionists and others who opposed the Nazis.
 Communists, social democrats and other political prisoners were forced to wear red triangles.

 In 1936, Germany concluded the international Anti-Comintern Pact with the Empire of Japan in order to fight against the Comintern.
 After the German assault on communist Russia in 1941, the Anti-Comintern Pact was renewed, with many new signatories who were from the occupied states across Europe and it was also signed by the governments of Turkey and El Salvador.
 Thousands of communists in German-occupied territory were arrested and subsequently sent to German concentration camps.
 Whenever the Nazis conquered a new piece of territory, members of communist, socialist and anarchist groups were normally the first persons to be immediately detained or executed.
 On the Eastern Front, this practice was in keeping with Hitler's Commissar Order in which he ordered the summary execution of all political commissars who were captured among Soviet soldiers as well as the execution of all Communist Party members in German held territory.
 The Einsatzgruppen carried out these executions in the east.